mui/material-ui/packages/pigment-css-react/README.md

 }
 ```

-2. Use a callback function as a value to create a dynamic style for the specific CSS property:
+**Option 2** – Use a callback function as a value to create a dynamic style for the specific CSS property:

 ```jsx
 const Heading = styled('h1')({